twallema/pySODM/docs/installation.md

      __Note:__ This step needs to be done in a terminal or command prompt.
 Use your favorite terminal or use the [Anaconda Prompt](https://docs.anaconda.com/anaconda/user-guide/getting-started/#open-anaconda-prompt).
 Navigate with the `cd` command to the directory where you copied the `pySODM` repository.

 _Optional_: To use the code, the general installation instruction outlined above suffice.
-When you're planning to work on the documentation or the code of the model implementations itself, make sure to also install the development requirements:
+When you're planning to work on the documentation or `pySODM` source code itself, make sure to also install the development requirements:

 ```
 conda activate MY_ENVIRONMENT